The International Trade Blog International Sales & Marketing

 How Reputable Is the Bank?

-In answering this question we may rely on a number of information sources, such as the The Organization for Economic Co-operation and Development's Country Risk Classification, the World Bank's Doing Business, Transparency International's Corruption by Country Chart, investment services such as Moody's and Standard and Poor's, and other publicly available information to gain a broad picture about a specific bank or the banking industry in a particular nation we may know little about or have zero or limited transaction experience.
+In answering this question we may rely on a number of information sources—The Organization for Economic Cooperation and Development's Country Risk Classification, the World Bank's Doing Business, Transparency International's Corruption by Country Chart, investment services such as Moody's and Standard and Poor's, and other publicly available information—to gain a broad picture about a specific bank or the banking industry in a particular nation we may know little about.

 Are They Known to Your Bank?

 International transactions are typically conducted through a series of correspondent arrangements, and banks have many links across different nations.
-Make no mistake about it, if banks are good at nothing else they are good at managing risk—this is their core business.
+Make no mistake, if banks are good at nothing else they are good at managing risk—this is their core business.
 If a bank has been suggested in negotiations, proceed cautiously if it is unknown or if no favorable reports can be obtained from your local sources.

 Do You Need to Mitigate Your Risk?

 A bank may be quite good, but the nation in which it operates may not be.
 Again this is the common link between bank risk and country risk.
 Banks are subject to national laws and regulations.
 This means they are also subject to political forces since laws and regulations are created by politicians.
 I will not discuss the merits or otherwise of political forces as this is beyond the scope of the article.